 Part A: Lead Scoring

 Lead scoring has been around for nearly 10 years.
-One of the earliest lead scoring companies, Lattice Engines, just got bought by Dun & Bradstreet.
+One of the earliest lead scoring companies, Lattice Engines, recently sold itself to Dun & Bradstreet.
 Salesforce offers lead scoring through Einstein.
 And there are others.
 But most teams don’t use them, as we discovered that of the 65% of teams that say they use lead scoring, 75% of those rely on marketing automation scores, not AI/ML modeling, which only accounts for less than of 10% of today’s lead scoring.
 Internal data science teams account for the remainder.

 There are two major drawbacks to today’s version of lead scoring.
 The first is that scores are passive and not tied to the selling process.
 What should the sales rep do, based on a score?
 If something scores a 100, it’s easy.
 Dive in!
 But most leads are in the murky grey zone.
 What does a 72 or a 62 mean?
 Should it be worked on now?
 Is this new one better than other leads already being worked?
 Hard to say… and scores change during the engagement lifecycle.
 Now what?
 Reps are on their own to figure out what to do when, which means that scores are not applied systematically.